 One or more species may be specified as a template data set for KO assignment.

-The computation time taken is proportional to the size of the data set.
-The accuracy will be improved if closely related species of the query are contained in the data set.
+The computation time is proportional to the size of the data set.
+The accuracy will be improved if closely related species of the query are included in the data set.

 pre-selected data set of species from each taxonomic group in GENES (about 25 species)